Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Conclusion and outlook

 Finally, we have also emphasized (Sec.~\ref{sec:nesting} and Appendices~\ref{app:fermi_liquid} and \ref{app:2pt}) the limitations of imaginary time/Matsubara computational methods in probing the delicate low energy non-Fermi liquid singularities of this perfectly nested model in the metallic regime.

-Looking forward, the numerical, theoretical and physical insights obtained in this article should find direct applications in computational studies \cite{Kitatani2020, Galler2016, Kitatani2018} of materials for which the interplay between local electronic correlations and long-wavelength spin fluctuations play a crucial role, such as Sr$_2$RuO$_4$ \cite{Strand2019, Tamai2019, Acharya2019} or the iron-based superconductors \cite{Zantout2019}.
-On the model level, our findings will be immediately useful for the interpretation of how physical (density, magnetic, pairing) fluctuations on the two-particle level influence one-particle spectral functions \cite{Gunnarsson2016, Gunnarsson2017, Wu2016, Rohringer2018b, Arzhang2020, Gunnarsson2018, Schaefer2020}. \acknowledgments We would like to thank Andrey Chubukov, Chlo{\'e} Gauvin-Ndiaye, Emanuel Gull, Karsten Held, Carsten Honerkamp, Andrey A. Katanin, Alexander I. Lichtenstein, Walter Metzner, Andrew J. Millis, Alice Moutenet, Georg Rohringer, Michael Thoennessen, and Alessandro Toschi for useful and valuable discussions, as well as T. S. Barry for support and encouragement.
+Looking forward, the numerical, theoretical and physical insights obtained in this article should find direct applications in computational studies~\cite{Kitatani2020, Galler2016, Kitatani2018} of materials for which the interplay between local electronic correlations and long-wavelength spin fluctuations play a crucial role, such as Sr$_2$RuO$_4$ \cite{Strand2019, Tamai2019, Acharya2019} or the iron-based superconductors \cite{Zantout2019}.
+On the model level, our findings will be immediately useful for describing how physical fluctuations (density, magnetic, pairing) on the two-particle level influence one-particle spectral functions and self-energies, and how quasiparticles are affected and sometimes destroyed altogether by these fluctuations~\cite{Gunnarsson2016, Gunnarsson2017, Wu2016, Rohringer2018b, Arzhang2020, Gunnarsson2018, Schaefer2020}.

+\acknowledgments We would like to thank Andrey Chubukov, Chlo{\'e} Gauvin-Ndiaye, Emanuel Gull, Karsten Held, Carsten Honerkamp, Andrey A. Katanin, Alexander I. Lichtenstein, Walter Metzner, Andrew J. Millis, Alice Moutenet, Georg Rohringer, Subir Sachdev, Michael Thoennessen, and Alessandro Toschi for useful and valuable discussions, as well as T. S. Barry for support and encouragement.
+T. S. and A. G. are indebted to Katharina K{\"o}lbl and Sandrine Kott for their infinite patience during the writing phase of this manuscript.